 - Location of organization (city and state or country)

 - A brief summary of work done

-- Student uses information in Service Activity log to complete survey
+- Student uses information in Service Activity Log to complete the form

-- Program uses survey information and Service Activity log to determine eligibility for ‘Service’ cord
+- Program uses information to determine eligibility for Service cord

 - Program sends the decision to qualifying students in April

 - Service cord given at Hooding ceremony or on graduation day